jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-loco-jam-summit-djs-cruise.md

 **Lloyd:** This is gonna be a big year for us!
 We are just back from a tour in South America, then we’re flying to Australia.
 We have a US tour coming up including a massive show at Miami Music Week and also some big festivals in the summer which we can’t announce yet.
 We’re also gonna be playing the [Tronic](https://www.facebook.com/tronicmusic/) Party in Ibiza and production wise we’ve got some massive releases on the way on [Tronic](https://www.facebook.com/tronicmusic/) and [Terminal M](https://www.facebook.com/TerminalMRecords/) as well as remixes for [Uto Karem](https://www.facebook.com/UtoKarem/) and [The Southern](https://www.facebook.com/thesouthernofficial/).
 Everything is falling into place just nice for this year and we can’t wait to see what else it has to offer.

 **RR:** Well deserved success mate, cheers.

-Grab your tickets to see Loco & Jam at the Summit DJs Sunset Cruise [here](http://www.moshtix.com.au/v2/event/loco-jam-sunset-cruise/100474).